schmttc/abc-kidslisten-rss/README.md

 ## abc-kidslisten-rss
-Generates podcast RSS feeds from ABC Kids Listen (https://www.abc.net.au/kidslisten), originally for use with Yoto player MTO cards.
+Generates podcast RSS feeds from ABC Kids Listen (https://www.abc.net.au/kidslisten), originally for use with Yoto player MYO cards.

 ## Available Programs
 We try to update within a few hour of release.
 Copy the URL link into your podcast feed to import.